icessassin/streamdeck-voicemeeter/README.md

 VoiceMeeter integration and live feedback for the Elgato Stream Deck device.

-**Author's website and contact information:** [https://barraider.com](https://barraider.com)
+**Author's website and contact information:** [https://barraider.com](https://barraider.com) **Modified by:** Rebel2k

+## New in v2.3
+- Added `StripLayer` type support for the `Gain Adjust` action which allows you to control the volume of a a StripLayer from the Dials (like what you can do in the Streamer View of VoiceMeeter).

 ## New in v2.2
 - Added `Title` support for Microphone action